 Play Therapy is your child’s time.
 They are welcome to share their Play Therapy experience but may choose to keep their sessions private.
 Please respect their privacy and freedom to choose.
 Allow your child to share at their own pace and resist any temptation to ask questions or use Play Therapy as a ‘reward’ for good behaviour.

-As your child works through the therapeutic process, their behaviour may appear to deteriorate.
+As your child works through the therapeutic process, their behaviour may deteriorate.
 This can be a normal part of the process, requiring empathy, patience and ongoing support between sessions.
 To help you with this, please share any concerns you have with me.

 With this in mind, please do not ask your child if they had fun during their session.